-To get the most of the peer review process, be demanding of your peer reviewers.
+To get the most out of the peer review process, be demanding of your peer reviewers.
 Listen with an open mind, make sure you understand the message and question them on alternative solutions.

 Assess the value of the feedback and decide what to do with it.
-You can accept it or reject it but make sure you have a good reason.
+You can accept it or reject it but make sure you have a good reason if you plough ahead.
 It helps to annotate your decision against written peer review so you can recount later how you handled the feedback.